Penta Faculty

 Claire Thorne

-I am a Board Member of the Penta Foundation and a member of the Scientific Committee of the Penta ID Network.
+I am a Board Member of the Penta Foundation and a member of the Scientific Committee of the Penta Child Health Network.

 David Burger